Engine Instruments, I

 Exhaust Gas Temperature (EGT)

-Fitted on the hottest cylinder exhaust pipe of some carburetor engines and used for leaning the engine.
+Should be fitted on the hottest cylinder exhaust pipe of some carburetor engines and it is mainly used for leaning the engine.
 If done properly by the engine installer, each cylinder should have an EGT indicator.
 FADEC controlled fuel injected engines can not live without this important measurement, since they regulate the amount of fuel per cylinder in combination with RPM and MAP to obtain the best mixture for the power requirement without causing detonation in the cylinders.